butlerx/wetty/docs/apache.md

-## Run wetty behind nginx or apache
+## Run WeTTY behind nginx or apache

-As said earlier you can use a proxy to add https to WeTTy.
+As said earlier you can use a proxy to add https to WeTTY.

-**Note** that if your proxy is configured for https you should run WeTTy without SSL
+**Note** that if your proxy is configured for https you should run WeTTY without SSL

 If your proxy uses a base path other than `/wetty`, specify the path with the `--base` flag, or the `BASE` environment variable.

-The following confs assume you want to serve wetty on the url `example.com/wetty` and are running wetty with the default base and serving it on the same server
+The following confs assume you want to serve WeTTY on the url `example.com/wetty` and are running WeTTY with the default base and serving it on the same server

 Put the following configuration in apache's conf: